php/php-rfcs/rfcs/0000-union-types-v2.md

 As an exception, if the value is a string and both `int` and `float` are part of the union, the preferred type is determined by the existing "numeric string" semantics.
 For example, for `"42"` we choose `int`, while for `"42.0"` we choose `float`.

+Types that are not part of the above preference list are not eligible targets for implicit coercion.
+In particular no implicit coercions to the `null` and `false` types occur.

 ### Conversion Table

 The following table shows how the above order of preference plays out for different input types, assuming that the exact type is not part of the union: